 - View the scaling activity.

-For more information, see View scaling activities.
+For more information, see View the details of a scaling activity.

-- Log on to the instance.
+- Log on to the ECS instance.

 For more information, see Connect to a Linux instance by using an SSH key pair.